farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 	malloc_printerr ("double free or corruption (!prev)");
 ```

 * Next, the `PREV_INUSE` bit of chunk C is checked.
 Since it has been set to 0 by us, the chunk is consolidated backwards using the `prev_size` field value.
 This consolidation backwards will call the `unlink` macro, which has a bunch of security checks.
-The reason we freed chunk A initially was to bypass these security checks.
 The consolidation is shown [here](https://github.com/lunaczp/glibc-2.27/blob/master/malloc/malloc.c#L4290):

 ```c
 /* consolidate backward */